data4development/dataworkbench-cluster/docs/setup.md

 ### Postgresql

 Create a Postgresql instance, and add a Private IP as a connection.
+The IP address and the username and password of a Postgres user are required in the configuration of the cluster.

 It's possible to use [the proxy application](https://cloud.google.com/sql/docs/postgres/connect-external-app#proxy) to connect with the Postgresql instance from a developer machine.
 Start the proxy and use for instance psql to connect via the proxy.
 Java applications (such as Eclipse or DBeaver) work with the TCP-based version of the proxy.

 ```bash
 ./cloud_sql_proxy -instances=d4d-dataworkbench:europe-west4:d4d-dataworkbench-1=tcp:19432 &
 ```

+The setup folder has the DDL to set up the Pentaho logs database in a database of choice.

 ### VPC network